League Cup live, schedule, how to watch, odds, stream

 [ MORE: Follow League Cup scores live ]

-From Arsenal heading to West Brom to Aston Villa at fourth-tier Barrow and Southampton heading to play perennial giant-killers Newport County, plenty of Premier League teams will be anxious of upsets.
+From Arsenal heading to West Brom to Southampton heading to play perennial giant-killers Newport County, plenty of Premier League teams will be anxious of upsets.

-Everton, Wolves, Norwich and Brighton all face tricky tests against Championships sides too.
+Aston Villa smashed fourth-tier Barrow for six, while Everton, Wolves, Norwich and Brighton all navigated tricky tests against Championships sides.

-There are two all-Premier League clashes with Watford against Crystal Palace at Vicarage Road and Newcastle United vs. Burnley at St James’ Park.
+Watford beat Crystal Palace in an all-Premier League clash at Vicarage Road, while Newcastle United host Burnley at St James’ Park.

 [ MORE: How to watch Premier League in USA ]